Siddharth-2954/summerinternship2024_D23IT177/README.md

   - Explored advanced React components to further improve the project
   - Implemented additional features to the product management system
   - Continued refining the UI design using Bootstrap CSS

+#### ╰┈➤ Day 6: Project Finalization and Report Preparation
+- **Tasks :**
+  - Finalized the project work by submitting the updated product management system
+  - Reviewed the overall progress and made necessary adjustments
+  - Documented the learning and experiences gained during this project
+  - Prepared a detailed report with day-by-day progress and key achievements